PACK & TRAIL SPECIFIC TRAINING

 Odds and Ends

 We have two goat watering systems.
-We have a large uninsulated trough that holds extra water for the hot summer months, with an automatic fill system.
-We have smaller insulated trough with an electric water heater in the water for winter months, filled manually each day so piping doesn't break. (water temp about 35-40 degrees) We also have goldfish in the tank to keep down the algae.
+We have a large un-insulated trough that holds extra water for the hot summer months, with an automatic fill system.
+We have smaller insulated trough with an electric water heater in the water for winter months, filled manually each day so piping doesn't break. (the heater only maintains the water temp about 35-40 degrees) We also have goldfish in the tank to keep down the algae.

 We use individual feeders on the outside of the fence.
-Only one or two goats can eat at each feeder; we have one for each goat in our herd.
+One to three goats can eat at each feeder.
 This system also cuts down on the “waste” since goats (as a rule with exceptions) will not eat hay that has fallen to the ground.
 We have also covered the feeder tops to minimize the amount of snow that gets into them in our winters.
 Note the salt block and loose mineral salt in tubing.
+The two salts have different mineral mixes.

 A Question of Trail Etiquette Who has the right-of-way?